-The Yenching Academy works with Partner Universities that conduct internal application processes and nominate outstanding candidates for consideration.
-Applicants enrolled at Partner Universities are required to apply through both their universities' internal processes and the Yenching Academy admissions portal.
+Yenching Academy works with Partner Universities that conduct internal application processes and nominate outstanding candidates for consideration.
+All students and alumni of Partner Universities are required to apply through their home universities.

 - Latest official transcript and transcripts from all previous universities (for the campus application, unofficial transcripts are fine)

 - Two letters of recommendation: Peking University will only accept recommendation letters written by full professors or associate professors (or equivalent titles).
+This is a very strict requirement.
 Please provide your recommenders with the Yenching Academy Recommendation Cover Form.